 Advantages of ADR in Workplace Disputes: Earlier the Better

-At some point in the life of every business, its officers or senior employees have a sense of a developing dispute, either internally with an employee or externally with a business partner.
-When this sense arises, we’re accustomed to seeing the makings of a lawsuit, but this early impression of conflict should also be a signal to turn our attention toward possible solutions or remedies.
-Taking prudent steps to protect against the challenges of litigation can be balanced with protocols that promote remedies and solutions when embarking on a lawsuit.
+At some point in the life of every business, its officers or senior employees develop a sense of an impending dispute, either internally with an employee or externally with a business partner.
+When this sense arises, we’re accustomed to seeing the makings of a lawsuit—but this early impression of conflict should also be a signal to turn our attention toward possible solutions or remedies.
+Taking prudent steps to protect against the challenges of litigation can be balanced with protocols that promote remedies and solutions before embarking on a lawsuit.
 In fact, the two can be quite complementary.

 Internal Workplace Disputes: Fostering a Culture of Resolution

 At the onset of an internal dispute, hunkering down for a fight can result in signals that frequently doom early resolution.
-With an internal dispute, employees take their signal from seniors and if not managed, the workplace can needlessly reflect hostility, unhelpful gossip, and tension.
-Early intervention and dialogue with the complainant as well as the preservation of a workplace atmosphere which focuses on business as usual promotes resolution.
+Employees take their cues from senior leadership, and if not managed carefully, the workplace can begin to reflect hostility, unhelpful gossip, and tension.
+Early intervention and dialogue with the complainant, as well as the preservation of a workplace atmosphere focused on business as usual, promote resolution.

 External & Client Business Disputes: The Art of Assessment

 Early warning signs of a dispute with business partners or clients present a different problem.
-Typically, a dispute has been caused by somebody’s inappropriate or unlawful conduct, negligence, or innocent mistake.
-Getting to the bottom of causes is best assessed early on.
+Typically, a dispute arises from someone’s inappropriate or unlawful conduct, negligence, or an innocent mistake.
+Getting to the bottom of the causes is best done early.

-This requires the intervention of litigation counsel and access to those employees’ and business records which can fairly present the anatomy of the business dispute.
-Sometimes the required information resides only in an opponent’s files or with an opponent’s employees.
-Nonetheless, every business can make an assessment as to the culpability of its own agents and employees for a particular dispute with a business partner through candid interviews with employees guided by litigation counsel.
-Either way, such an assessment of fault should be developed based on available information.
+This requires the intervention of litigation counsel and access to those employees and business records that can fairly present the anatomy of the dispute.
+Sometimes the necessary information resides only in an opponent’s files or with their employees.
+Nonetheless, every business can assess the culpability of its own agents and employees through candid interviews guided by litigation counsel.
+In either case, the assessment of fault should be developed based on the available information.

-When such an assessment has been done, dialogue with the opposing business partner can be fruitful.
-At that point, the basis of the dispute can be discussed, and an opponent can be advised of the reasons making litigation necessary.
-A reasoned explanation may aid in securing cooperation from an opponent to explore an information exchange or other alternative dispute measures.
-Of course, the circumstances of the case may make such reasoned approaches impractical, but ultimately, they need to take place if only after litigation has commenced.
+Once such an assessment has been made, dialogue with the opposing business partner can be fruitful.
+At that point, the basis of the dispute can be discussed, and the opponent can be advised of the reasons litigation may be necessary.
+A reasoned explanation may aid in securing cooperation from an opponent to explore information exchanges or other alternative dispute measures.
+Of course, the circumstances may sometimes render reasoned approaches impractical—but ultimately, they need to take place, even if only after litigation has commenced.

 The Ongoing Evolution of Business Dispute Resolution

-These approaches to internal and external business disputes weren’t always favored.
-Not so long ago, an employee might have been summarily fired to avoid disruption of the workforce, annoyance, or simply executive inconvenience.
-At least in the employment context, we now have laws and internal procedures accepted by most companies that, if used effectively, are calculated to manage and resolve such workplace disputes.
+These approaches to internal and external disputes weren’t always favored.
+Not long ago, an employee might have been summarily fired to avoid workforce disruption, annoyance, or executive inconvenience.
+Today, at least in the employment context, we have laws and internal procedures—accepted by most companies—that, if used effectively, are designed to manage and resolve such workplace disputes.

-Similarly, the cost of litigation, the burden of time on employees and executives and the limitations inherent in solutions achieved through litigation have made companies wary of quixotic recourse to court.
-Dispute resolution practices have moved toward a negotiation style which is more dependent on facts and a resolution of common interests than demands and litigation threats.
-It is not that the business universe has gone soft, but rather that it has grown sensible to what really works in promoting the inexpensive and expeditious resolution of disputes.
+Similarly, the cost of litigation, the burden on employees and executives, and the limitations of solutions achieved through court proceedings have made companies wary of quixotic legal battles.
+Dispute resolution practices have moved toward a negotiation style that relies more on facts and shared interests than on demands and threats.
+The business world hasn’t gone soft—it has simply grown sensible to what really works in promoting the inexpensive and expeditious resolution of disputes.

 Incorporating the ADR Process into Corporate DNA

-I would argue that best corporate practices should always involve an in-house lawyer whose sole responsibility is consideration and exploitation of those settlement objectives that will serve the enterprise.
-They should be involved as early as any litigation counsel and have the same reporting responsibility as in-house litigation counsel.
+I would argue that best corporate practices should always involve an in-house lawyer whose sole responsibility is to consider and pursue settlement objectives that serve the enterprise.
+They should be involved as early as any litigation counsel and hold the same level of reporting responsibility.

-This model works best for in-house general counsel because it is relatively inexpensive, with good management access, and readily incorporates an ADR orientation with respect to every significant corporate dispute.
-The use of “settlement counsel” has been attempted by outside firms with uneven results.
+This model works particularly well for in-house general counsel, as it is relatively inexpensive, provides excellent management access, and easily incorporates an ADR (alternative dispute resolution) orientation into every significant corporate dispute.
+The use of “settlement counsel” by outside firms has been attempted with mixed results.
 Cost considerations and competitiveness between outside counsel have been cited as reasons.
-Because the General Counsel and their legal staff are or can be effectively trained in ADR and are ideally suited and positioned to identify creative and constructive settlement options, their early association with internal or external disputes should become standard operating procedure.
+Because general counsel and their legal staff are—or can be—effectively trained in ADR and are ideally positioned to identify creative and constructive settlement options, their early involvement in disputes should become standard operating procedure.

 A Blueprint for Business Owners & Litigation Professionals